Brazil at the 2014 FIFA World Cup: Brazil vs Chile

 The two teams had met in 68 previous matches, including three times in the FIFA World Cup knockout stage, all won by Brazil (1962, semi-finals: 4–2; 1998, round of 16: 4–1; 2010, round of 16: 3–0).

 Brazil opened the scoring when from a corner David Luiz turned Thiago Silva's flick-on into the net.
 While replays suggested that Chilean defender Gonzalo Jara may have had the last touch, FIFA later confirmed that the goal was scored by Luiz, not Jara.
 Chile equalised when Hulk lost possession after a throw-in in his own half, Eduardo Vargas stole the ball and passed to Alexis Sánchez to score.
 In the second half, Hulk's goal was disallowed as Howard Webb adjudged that the player used his arm in bringing down the ball and gave him a yellow card instead.
 Chances were few after that with Brazil dominating possession with Hulk forcing Claudio Bravo into a decent save, and the match went to extra time.
 The best chance of extra time came in the last seconds as Mauricio Pinilla's shot hit the crossbar.
-In the resulting penalty shootout, the score was tied 2–2 after four rounds, with Brazil goalkeeper Júlio César saving from Pinilla and Sánchez, while Willian missed and Hulk's shot was saved by Bravo.
+In the resulting penalty shoot-out, the score was tied 2–2 after four rounds, with Brazil goalkeeper Júlio César saving from Pinilla and Sánchez, while Willian missed and Hulk's shot was saved by Bravo.
 In the fifth round, Neymar scored his penalty, meaning Chile had to score, but Jara's shot hit the inside of the post.
 Brazil advanced to the quarter-finals to face Colombia.

 The result meant that in all four World Cups where Chile qualified for the knockout stage, they were eliminated by Brazil.